-While CREATING a piece of interactive media is fairly straightforward, there are a few things you should know to avoid issues, and to be able to use your new media seamlessly.
+While CREATING a piece of interactive media is fairly straightforward, there are a few things you should know to avoid issues and to be able to use your new media seamlessly.

 Edit the video first

 You cannot use the EchoVideo video editor to edit interactive media.
 If the video needs to be edited for use as interactive media, you MUST edit the video BEFORE you add polls to it.
-This is due to a variety of limitations, but is primarily due to the fact that each poll in the interactive media has a timestamp, indicating its location in playback.
-If you edit the video portion, those timestamps are no long accurate.
+This is due to a variety of limitations but is primarily due to the fact that each poll in the interactive media has a timestamp, indicating its location in playback.
+If you edit the video portion, those timestamps are no longer accurate.
 Furthermore, editing a video sends it back through the media processor in EchoVideo; the media processor has no knowledge of polls.

 You may notice on your interactive media that the "edit media" option is grayed out.
 Editing interactive media means editing the polls embedded in the video.
-Add more, remove some, edit the polling questions themselves.
+Add more, remove some, and edit the polling questions themselves.
 So to edit the interactive media, you select Edit Polls.
 This is a little confusing the first few times you approach it.
 "Why is Edit Media not available!
 I want to edit my interactive media!"